Johnny Depp Spending: More Claims About Depp, Actor Wears Earpiece For Scenes And Doesn’t Learn Lines?

 — ELLE Magazine (US) (@ELLEmagazine) May 2, 2017

-The Hollywood Reporter makes note of the new claims made by TMG, who also promise that more details regarding Depp’s legal team and the avid events that have involved the actor needing a legal bailout, will be made known.
+The Hollywood Reporter makes a note of the new claims made by TMG, who also promise that more details regarding Depp’s legal team and the avid events that have involved the actor needing a legal bailout, will be made known.

 “…the managers also claim that Depp spends hundreds of thousands of dollars on a sound engineer who feeds him lines on set.
 ‘Depp insisted that this sound engineer be kept on yearly retainer so that he no longer had to memorize his lines,’ writes attorney Michael Kump.
 TMG also claims Depp’s ‘army of attorneys’ has bailed him out of legal crises and made a series of ‘hush money settlements’ — details of which they promise will be revealed during trial.”